Who's Behind Listverse?

 The cockatoo waspfish is one of the laziest fish in the ocean.
 While other fish need to find nooks and crannies to hide in, the cockatoo waspfish simply floats along with the current.
 Since its body resembles a dead leaf, it’s largely ignored by potential predators.

+The ghost pipefish is related to the seahorse and closely resembles sea grass.
+Long, thin, and unsurprisingly pipe-like, this fish floats near the ocean floor.
 It doesn’t pursue food, preferring to suck in whatever tiny morsels happen to swim past its mouth.
-Generally, looking like grass is enough to keep a low profile—but as the ghost pipefish moves into a coral reef for breeding season, it slowly changes it’s color to match it’s new surroundings.
+Generally, looking like grass is enough to keep a low profile, but as the ghost pipefish moves into a coral reef for breeding season, it slowly changes its color to match its new surroundings.

 A big clue to predators that a given object would make a tasty meal is movement.
 To combat that, some of the leafy sea dragon’s fins are almost completely transparent, making it very difficult to tell when it’s moving.
 Its other fins look very similar to the seaweed it hangs out in, helping it hide from hungry predators.